Key Takeaways

 ADC Tier Evolution in Patch 26.01

 The current patch has introduced substantial changes for ADCs, with new items impacting rankings significantly.
-Notably, the reintroduction of Stormrazer along with an additional item slot and increased crit damage initially placed Aphelios at an S tier level.
+Notably, the reintroduction of Stormrazor along with an additional item slot and increased crit damage initially placed Aphelios at an S tier level.
 However, a hotfix has reduced his lethality per rank from 5.5 to 4.5, which may see him settle as a fringe S-tier pick, more realistically in the A tier.

 - Aphelios: Started at S-tier, may move to A-tier after nerf.